-\textbf{TS50 and TS500} (Table~\ref{tab:ts50_ts500_results}): On TS50, \modelname{} sets new SoTA on both metrics, with PPL {2.43} vs. {2.68}, and AAR of {67.92} vs. {66.19} consistently improving over its base estimator AIDO.Protein-IF.
+\textbf{TS50 and TS500} (Tab.~\ref{tab:ts50_ts500_results}): On TS50, \modelname{} sets new SoTA on both metrics, with PPL {2.43} vs. {2.68}, and AAR of {67.92} vs. {66.19} consistently improving over its base estimator AIDO.Protein-IF.
 On TS500, \modelname{} achieves the best AAR ({70.53}) and a strong PPL of 2.27, while LM-Design reports a lower PPL on TS500, its AAR is substantially lower (64.50), indicating that PRISM’s conditioning yields sequences that align better with native residues.

-\textbf{CAMEO 2022 and PDB date split} (Table~\ref{tab:cameo_pdb_date_results}): \modelname{} improves both confidence and recovery on distribution shifts.
+\textbf{CAMEO 2022 and PDB date split} (Tab.~\ref{tab:cameo_pdb_date_results}): \modelname{} improves both confidence and recovery on distribution shifts.
 On CAMEO 2022, PPL decreases from \textit{2.68} (AIDO.Protein-IF) to {2.53}, while AAR rises improves by 1.11.
 On the PDB date split, PPL drops from {2.49} to {2.35} and AAR improves from {66.27} to {67.47}.
 These trends on these four stand-alone test sets underscore that our proposed approach contributes stable gains even when test distributions diverge from CATH-4.2.

-\subsection{Foldability Analysis}
+\subsubsection{Foldability Analysis}

-Table~\ref{tab:results_foldability} evaluates end-to-end foldability of designed sequences via AlphaFold2~\citep{jumper2021alphafold}. \modelname{} consistently improves structural fidelity over AIDO.Protein-IF across datasets: on TS50, RMSD drops from {1.075} to {0.985}, sc-TM rises from {0.956} to {0.964}, and pLDDT slightly improves (0.949$\rightarrow${0.950}); on TS500, RMSD improves (1.18$\rightarrow${1.125}) with sc-TM also higher ({0.964}).
+Tab.~\ref{tab:results_foldability} and Appendix Tab.~\ref{apxtab:results_foldability} show end-to-end foldability of designed sequences via AlphaFold2~\citep{jumper2021alphafold}. \modelname{} consistently improves structural fidelity over AIDO.Protein-IF across datasets: on TS50, RMSD drops from {1.075} to {0.985}, sc-TM rises from {0.956} to {0.964}, and pLDDT slightly improves (0.949$\rightarrow${0.950}); on TS500, RMSD improves (1.18$\rightarrow${1.125}) with sc-TM also higher ({0.964}).
 On CAMEO 2022 and the PDB date split, PRISM attains the best RMSD and sc-TM alongside competitive or best pLDDT.
 These consistent gains indicate that PRISM’s higher AAR is not merely superficial residue matching, rather it translates to sequences that fold closer to the target backbones with stronger global topology (sc-TM) and comparable or better local accuracy (pLDDT).

-\subsection{Runtime Analysis}
+\subsubsection{Runtime Analysis}